Michael-Millard/SpinningEarthAR/README.md

   - Non-maximum suppression (NMS) for filtering hand detection results.
   - Multi-threaded build support with CMake.

+## Requirements

+To build and run SpinningEarthAR, ensure you have the following dependencies installed:

+- **C++ Compiler**: A compiler that supports C++17 or later (e.g., GCC 7.3+, Clang 6.0+, MSVC 2017+).
+- **CMake**: Version 3.14 or higher.
+- **OpenCV**: Version 4.X, built with the DNN module enabled.
+- **OpenGL**: A graphics card and driver that support OpenGL 3.3 or higher.
+- **GLFW**: For window and input management.
+- **GLAD**: For loading OpenGL function pointers.
+- **YAML-CPP**: For parsing configuration files in YAML format.
+- **ONNX Hand Detection Model**: Pre-trained YOLOv11n or YOLOv11s model in ONNX format.
+- **glm**: OpenGL Mathematics library for matrix and vector operations.

+### Optional Tools
+- **CUDA**: For GPU acceleration of hand detection (if supported by your hardware).
+- **v4l-utils**: For listing and managing video devices on Linux.

+Ensure all dependencies are properly installed and configured before building the project.
+Refer to the build instructions below for more details.

 ## Usage

 ### Command-Line Options